italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

       - Hash value of the Credential the Status Attestation is bound to.
       - `[OAuth Status Attestation draft 00] <https://datatracker.ietf.org/doc/draft-demarco-oauth-status-attestations/00/>`_.
     * - **credential_hash_alg**
-      - The Algorithm used of hashing the Credential to which the Status Attestation is bound.
+      - The Algorithm used for hashing the Credential to which the Status Attestation is bound.
 The value SHOULD be set to ``S256``.
       - `[OAuth Status Attestation draft 00] <https://datatracker.ietf.org/doc/draft-demarco-oauth-status-attestations/00/>`_.
     * - **cnf**
       - JSON object containing the proof-of-possession key materials.
 The ``cnf`` jwk value MUST match with the one provided within the related Credential.